 Here, bear watching begins in late April, when the grizzlies return to the estuary from their winter dens and this is the best time to see mothers with their tiny cubs.
 In summer, the estuary is filled with berries, which keeps the bears in the area and bears are seen will into the fall.
 On top of that, dolphins are common throughout the spring, Orca whales can be spotted from July and humpback whales arrive in September!

 I stayed at Knight Inlet in September, when the weather can change quite quickly, but don’t let that worry you.
 The lodge will supply you with warm waterproof jackets & trousers if needed.
 We went out on a boat which gets you up close & personal with these wonderful animals.
 The first day I saw at least 30 bears.
 It was truly magical.
 As well as grizzly bears, I saw some pretty impressive bird life – especially the Bald Eagle.

 If you want to get back to nature, be surrounded with beautiful scenery and meet fellow wildlife enthusiasts, then Knight Inlet is the place to go.
 There’s nowhere in the world quite like it and I think it should be on everyone’s bucket list!

-If you’re interested in a grizzly bear tour, I can tailor-make your entire trip to Canada and recommend the best lodges for your stay on Vancouver Island and in British Colombia.
-I can put together flights, accommodation, bespoke touring and vehicle hire to suit your plans – simply contact Sam for first-hand advice and to start planning your trip!
+If you’re interested in a grizzly bear tour, I can tailor-make your entire trip to Canada and recommend the best lodges for your stay on Vancouver Island and in British Columbia.
+I can put together flights, accommodation, bespoke touring and vehicle hire to suit your plans – simply contact us for first-hand advice and to start planning your trip!
 For more ideas, see our Canada Tailor-made holidays.